WordPress/Learn/.github/ISSUE_TEMPLATE/00-feedback.md

 ## Type of feedback
 <!--
 Please type the corresponding command that represents your feedback.
-It will be a word (dev, content, docs) with a sharp (#) on either side.
-(Like #example#)
+It will be two slasshes (//) followed by a word (dev, content, handbook).
+(Like //example)
 Is your feedback reporting a bug or feature request for the Learn WordPress website?
-Type: # dev # (with no spaces) Is your feedback about the content on Learn WordPress, such as reporting out-dated information?
-Type: # content # (with no spaces)
+Type: // dev (with no space) Is your feedback about the content on Learn WordPress, such as reporting out-dated information?
+Type: // content (with no space)
-Is your feedback about the Training Team's documentation?
-Type: # docs # (with no spaces) -->
+Is your feedback about the Training Team's handbook or other documentation?
+Type: // handbook (with no space) -->

 ## Description